t-hul/semtex-field-utilities/README.md

 The original scripts are updated to a mor modern approach.

 ## Installation using pip install
-To install the library plot_utils in edit mode run
+To install the libraries semtex_fieldio and semtex_fieldplot in edit mode run
 ```
 pip install -e .
 ```